ibm-cloud-docs/key-protect/create-key-alias.md

 * For more information about creating a root key or a standard key, check out [Creating root keys](/docs/key-protect?topic=key-protect-create-root-keys) or [Creating standard keys](/docs/key-protect?topic=key-protect-create-standard-keys).
 * For more information about importing a root key or a standard key, check out [Importing root keys](/docs/key-protect?topic=key-protect-import-root-keys) or [Importing standard keys](/docs/key-protect?topic=key-protect-import-standard-keys).

-To edit a key alias, click ⋯ and select **Edit key alias**.
+To edit a key alias, click ⋯ and select **Edit aliases**.
 In the tab, you will see any existing aliases assigned to the key (and be able to delete them) and be able to add more alias.
 A key can have up to five aliases.

 ## Creating key aliases with the API
 {: #create-key-alias-api}